By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-Did you know that an estimated 30 to 40 percent of all cancers are directly connected to obesity and the foods we consume?
-This is not surprising, since inflammation is linked to the development of cancer and obesity, not to mention heart disease and other degenerative illnesses.
-While inflammation is caused by many sources, we can help prevent a good deal of it through the foods and beverages we consume.
+Did you know that an estimated 30 to 40 percent of all cancers are directly connected to obesity and the foods we eat?
+Not a surprising statistic, since inflammation is linked to the development of cancer and obesity, not to mention heart disease and other degenerative illnesses.
+While inflammation is caused by many sources, you can help prevent a good deal of it by filling our diet with cancer-fighting foods.

 - Low-glycemic.
 Foods that are low glycemic don’t require much insulin to be released for their digestion.
 Too much insulin release, especially when a regular occurrence, can increase inflammation in the body.
 As a general rule of thumb, most fresh fruits and vegetables are low-glycemic, while processed carbohydrates (pastas, breads, cookies, etc.) are high-glycemic.